international employment law firm alliance L&E Global

 Minimum Working Conditions

-Owing to the public policy nature of labour standards and social norms, the parties cannot agree to terms that would circumvent, contradict or otherwise be in opposition to the rights guaranteed by such policies.
+Owing to the public policy nature of labour standards and social norms, these are mandatory, and the parties cannot agree to terms that would circumvent, contradict or otherwise be in opposition to the rights guaranteed by such policies.
 Nor may an employee renounce a labour right granted by law, but the employer is allowed to provide the employee with benefits and rights that are more favourable than those established by law.

 Salary